Innovation

 ABF has been the market leader for more than 20 years since its launch

 In computers, mobile devices, 5G communications, autonomous vehicles, cloud services, IoT devices, or wherever advanced electronics are transforming our world, ABF remains a critical ingredient.
-Just another way our pioneering spirit is helping you and your devices stay connected to the world.
+It’s just another way our pioneering spirit is helping you and your devices stay connected to the world.

 Find out more: